 BIOS 5310 Intermediate Biostatistics (3 SCH)

-EOHS 5310 Evaluation and Control of Biological Agents and Infectious Diseases (3 SCH)
+EOHS 5310 Evaluation and Control of Environmental Pathogens (3 SCH)

-EOHS 5330 Recognition, Evaluation, and Control of Environmental Hazards (3 SCH)
+EOHS 5330 Evaluation and Control of Chemical and Physical Hazards (3 SCH)

 EPID 5310 Intermediate Epidemiology (3 SCH)